rhostem/ng2-simple-autocomplete/README.md

 When valid history id is given, then component stores selected item to local storage of user's browser.

 It is **'selection item'** history.
 Not 'search keyword' history.
-So it saves `AutocompleteResult` object to history.
+So it stores `AutocompleteResult` object to history.
 And `onSelect` event is invoked when user selects history item also.

 History is visible when `search` is empty and there is at least 1 history item.